-- Readings.
-To solidify, expand, and deepen the knowledge acquired in class. - Quizzes.
-To understand what you have learned and what needs additional explanations from the instructor. - Exercises on data visualization practice.
-To develop data analysis and visualization design skills. - Programming assignments.
+- Video lectures.
+Video lectures to watch to learn the main concepts of the week. - Readings.
+To deepen/expand the knowledge acquired in the lecture. - Exercises.
+To develop visualization analysis and design skills. - Programming.
 To train your programming skills on relevant data visualization problems.